 These malformations are usually in the lower back or at the level of the hips.

-In Canada, about 260 babies are born each year with a NTD, and spina bifida is the most common.
+In Canada, about 120 babies are born each year with spina bifida.

 The exact cause of spina bifida is still unknown.
 Something goes wrong in the first 2 months after conception but experts often don’t know why.
 It’s been shown that women who have low levels of folic acid (a B vitamin) are more likely to give birth to children with neural tube defects.
 The assumption is that when the genes of the fetus give the order to construct the spine, the necessary chemical building blocks are missing.